sikawit/FarewellSI126/README.md

 # FarewellSI126
-Automated bot for sending celebration cards to SI126 friends
+Automated bot for sending celebration letters to SI126 friends

 ## Congrats!

 To celebrate my GSX-TU75 classmates at Siriraj Hospital (SI) -- more than a half of the class still study at the same faculty LoL, actually, in the parallel world, I would be graduated at SI -- who will become doctors to serve this country, I decided to code the automated script to congratulate them in the lonely holidays in Thailand.
-Thanks to the SI students union website that allow anyone to write their rememberances anonymously, based on Google Form service, it's possible to code this easy script to write for a lot amount of text with almost error-free to all of my classmates.
+Thanks to the SI students union website that allow anyone to write their remembrances anonymously, based on Google Form service, it's possible to code this easy script to write for a lot amount of text with almost error-free to all of my classmates.

-## What I do in this project - in a nutshell and in a human language
+## What do I do in this project - in a nutshell and in a human language

 I must find the URL - something that really long and unique on your address bar in Google Chrome - for each classmate in the students union website.
-Then find the Google Docs URL for each student to fill in my letter.
+Then find the Google Docs URL behind his/her URL for each student to fill in my letter.
 Choosing only my classmates, writing a template letter then sent!
 That's it!

 ## Technical Details
 ### Site